hachreak/mongoql/README.md

 mongoql
 =======

-An OTP library to translate a SQL-like query in a MongoDB query.
+An OTP library to translate a search query language in a MongoDB query.

 Examples